Black-Kamelia/Sprinkler/binary-transcoders/Encoders.md

 #### NoOp Encoder

-It's an encoder which... does nothing !
+It's an encoder which does nothing.
 It is useful to swallow some data when encoding it.

 ### Common Encoders